// ScraperAPI Alternative

 Parsed JSON, Not Raw HTML

-ScraperAPI returns the page's HTML — or charges extra credits for autoparse — and leaves you to run BeautifulSoup or Cheerio.
+ScraperAPI returns the page's HTML or uses autoparse terms, then leaves you to run BeautifulSoup or Cheerio.
 DataBlue returns organic, ads, shopping, People Also Ask, and the knowledge graph as typed JSON, so you delete the parser layer entirely.

 Built for SERP, Not a Generic Proxy